This guide explains the rules for transferring any unused basic threshold and unused residence nil band rate (RNRB).

 The percentage of the threshold that was not used when the first partner died increases the basic threshold that’s available to their estate .

 A man dies leaving legacies totalling £600,000.
 He leaves £130,000 to his children and the rest to his wife.
 The available threshold at the time was £325,000.

 The legacies to the children would use up 40% (£130,000 ÷ £325,000 x 100) of the threshold, leaving 60% unused.

-If his wife’s estate isn’t worth more than £520,000 there’ll be no Inheritance Tax to pay when she dies.
-If it’s worth more, Inheritance Tax should be paid on anything above £520,000.
+If his wife’s estate is not worth more than £520,000 there’ll be no Inheritance Tax to pay when she dies.
+Inheritance Tax would be payable on anything above £520,000.

 Transferring any unused basic threshold

 The estate’s executors must claim to transfer the unused basic threshold when the husband, wife or civil partner dies.

 Any RNRB that’s not used when someone dies can go to their husband, wife or civil partner’s estate when they die.
 This transfer can also happen if the first of the couple died before 6 April 2017, even though the RNRB was not available at that time.